Frequently asked questions…

 Q: What is the leadership structure of the church?

-A: Throughout its 100-year history, BCC has operated under the Brethren model of leadership by elders.
+A: Throughout our 108-year history, BCC has operated under the Brethren model of leadership by elders.
 The elders provide leadership, governance, accountability and direction for the church, and oversee all teaching, ministries, mission, and activities.
 The members of the church all contribute too by serving according to their own calling and gifts.
 At BCC our established Eldership team take care of the spiritual ‘health’ of the church.
 They oversee everything that happens but appoint groups to care for different aspects of church life.

 Q: How does the church feel about other churches?